Discovering Latent Knowledge in Language Models Without Supervision: CCS and CRC Implementation Details

 \subsection{Contrast Pairs}

 We use the Huggingface library \citep{Wolf2019HuggingFacesTS} for all of our experiments.
 We use the standard tokenizer for each model, and always take the hidden state corresponding to the last token in a given layer indexed by $\text{idx}$.
-For GPT-J, we also manually add the EOS token to the end of the input when tokenizing, which we found in preliminary experiments can make a difference.
 We show Huggingface-style pseudocode for extracting hidden states from in \Cref{alg:contrast}.

-For encoder-only and decoder-only models, we provide the full input, $x^+$ or $x^-$, which includes both the question \textit{and} the proposed answer, to the model.
-For encoder-decoder models, our input format depends on whether we are taking the encoder hidden states of the decoder hidden states.
+For encoder-only and decoder-only models, we provide the full input, $x^+$ or $x^-$, which includes both the question \textit{and} the proposed answer, to the model; see \Cref{append:tokenization} for more formatting and tokenization details.
+For encoder-decoder models, our input format depends on whether we are taking the encoder hidden states or the decoder hidden states.
 When we take the decoder hidden states, we input the question to the encoder, and input the candidate answer to the decoder.
 In contrast, when we take the encoder hidden states of an encoder-decoder model, we provide the full input (including the proposed answer) to the encoder, and ignore the decoder (simply passing the empty string to the decoder and ignoring its results).
 This is necessary to ensure that the inputs to the encoder are not identical across contrast pairs.